ericlombardo/simply_give/NOTES.md

 - Thank user for taking the time to look at helping others

+hit api and assign all charities with the cause to variable display the names from the variable with index when user selects the org create instance of charity, collect info in instance variables, link to cause show info and give link to donate

 See what is brought in when you import API (all or just the 10?)
 If just the ten
   see if you can get to 100